Blaster Master Zero 2 similar games & best alternatives

 Analysis

 A very typical example of its motivational profile.
-Motivations that often define this kind of title include Fellowship, Survival, Cooperation, Violence.
-It leans lower than usual among comparable games on Expression, Competition, Leadership.
+Motivations that often define this kind of title include Fellowship, Cooperation, Leadership, Violence.
+Here, the score leans higher than usual among comparable games on Violence.
+It leans lower than usual among comparable games on Expression, Competition.

 How to use the graph